THE TRANSACTION

 “The pleasure was mine.”
 He replied.

 He waited until he could no longer hear the heels on tile when he too decided to break a rule.
 Thaddeus took out his iPhone and with frenzied thumbs scrolled until a website appeared.
 The initials CSI filled the top of the frame.
 Beneath the logo the words, Coltraine Securities Index.
 The next line of text indicated it was run by a large brokerage firm we cannot mention here.
-With a swipe, the frame showed graphs of stock market trade data.
+With a swipe, the frame showed graphs of stock market trading data.
 He brought up MegaWave on the exchange, MWE.
 He selected 100,000 shares and hit “BORROW.”

 With that one finger tap Thaddeus Coltraine was in all practical purposes majority shareholder in the AI start up.
 He then swiped left and typed in Encryptex.
 It was a cyber security firm had had been eyeing for months.
 He selected 50,000 shares and selected “BUY.”
 Now he was majority shareholder in one of the most cutting edge up and coming encryption companies.
 His after-hours trading done, his plan come Monday would be to dump his MegaWave stock thus shorting it, then contact his brokerage firm to arrange a merger between MegaWave and Encryptex, shoring up both companies and creating an AI player up there with some of the best performing stocks in the world.
 An unprecedented financial move all done in the palm of his hand.

 Over the past ten years Thaddeus Coltraine had become a very rich man mining gold from the most unlikely of mines in the world, a Wall Street restroom.
 (A place Thaddeus wouldn’t even subject a canary to.)
 There, he learned to keep his mouth shut and at least one ear open.
-He overheard everything from stock trends, inside trades, mergers and takeovers, scandals and secrets leaked by drunken people taking leaks.
-With that information Scat invested wisely and out foxed the wolves at every turn.
+He overheard everything from stock trends, inside trades, mergers and takeovers, scandals and secrets all leaked by drunken people taking leaks.
+With that information, Scat invested wisely and out foxed the wolves at every turn.

 Looking at his phone Thaddeus knew how the chips would fall come Monday morning.
 He knew Malcolm at first would think his or her ship has finally come in.
 Later in the day, as the stock goes into free fall, she would look to unload it before bankruptcy set in.
 Thaddeus would then swoop in and purchase the stocks at an incredible discount.
-Malcolm would most likely lose her wig and job.
+Malcolm would most likely lose her wig and his job.
 For Thaddeus it was nothing personal it was just business.

 The restroom door sprung open.
 Thaddeus looked up from his phone as Bob Clark, the rotund man from earlier, burst through the door, his face reddened and panicked.
 “Sorry about this, Scat, I guess I should’ve said no to that extra pork slider.”
 Bob shuffled across the tile floor like he was trying to cross a patch of black ice.
 Choosing a new stall this time, he ripped the door open and settled in for the coming onslaught.

 Thaddeus once again took out the VapoRub and reapplied it to his nostrils.
-He then unwrapped two mints lodging one in each nostril.
+He then unwrapped two mints, lodging one in each nostril.
 Looking at his phone and the trade he just made for one last time, he returned it to his vest with a smile.
 “No problem, Bob and thanks for the tip.”